EcmaTC53/spec/docs/Hardware Components/sensors/Humidity-Temperature-Aosong-AM2320.md

 ## 1 Scope

-This document defines the ECMAScript class supporting the AM2320 humidity and temperature sensor from Aosong
+This document defines the ECMAScript class supporting the AM2320 humidity and temperature sensor from Aosong.

 ## 2 Conformance